 Respiratory Care Solutions, Leeds

-Leeds Respiratory Network was set up in 2013 as an educational initiative which aimed to enhance the knowledge of primary care staff of respiratory diseases.
-To build on the services offered by the network, Respiratory Care Solutions (RCS) was created as a social enterprise providing respiratory services to GP practices, federations and CCGs.
+Leeds Respiratory Network was set up in 2013 as an educational initiative which aimed .Very good product and the price is right viagra through canada.
+Each of them has been approved by Indian FDA and also certified internationally. to enhance the knowledge of primary care staff of respiratory diseases.
+To build on the services offered by the network, Respiratory Care Solutions (RCS) was created as a social enterprise providing respiratory services to GP practices, buy propecia canada federations and CCGs.

 RCS was awarded a 12 month contract last year to serve a federation of practices in the Leeds South and East area, with the aim of standardising respiratory care and improving patient outcomes through teaching clinicians and holding clinics with nurses.

 Through the network and the RCS, hundreds of healthcare professionals have attended free educational evenings and study days, 20 nurses have been funded to attend the primary care respiratory society annual conference, and 10 nurses have been sent to leadership courses.

 CliniTouch Vie: Digital COPD Team

 The ambition behind CliniTouch Vie (CTV) was to create a flexible, real-time remote monitoring solution to help patients regain control over their respiratory conditions.

 The CTV is a locked-down tablet with 3G, which has direct messaging and video support, to help patients manage their conditions.
 It was delivered for £1 per patient per day, for a full 24/7 digital service.